lightning-goats/cyberherd_extension/cyberherd_explanation.md

 4. **Notification**: You'll be notified via public reply when you join the herd

 **Requirements for new membership:**
-- Valid NIP-05 identifier (your verified Nostr address)
+- Valid NIP-05 identifier (your verified Nostr address) - can be disabled in settings
-- Working Lightning address to receive payments
+- Working Lightning address to receive payments (required for repost/reaction-only members)
-- Zap TODAY'S #CyberHerd tagged note with at least 10 sats (older #CyberHerd notes don't count)
+- Zap TODAY'S #CyberHerd tagged note with minimum sats (configurable, typically 10+ sats)
 - Alternative: Repost (kind 6) or React (kind 7) to TODAY'S #CyberHerd note if herd has open slots

 **Note**: Only zaps to Lightning Goats project notes are processed for CyberHerd membership.
 Due to the daily reset, you must use the current day's #CyberHerd note to join.